 Aryeh Bar (b.1944-) is an avid local-patriot and has continued to reside with his family in Be’er-Sheva despite serving in a few major national-government positions–as General Manager of the Israel Ministries of Transport; Construction & Housing; and the Interior.
 He has stated on several occasions that: “I truly love Be’er-Sheva and won’t leave it.”

-In 2016, Tomer Biton (b.1966-), the Be’er-Sheva Municipality‘s veteran treasurer ‘as elected (from among ca.256 Israeli city treatsurers) to serve as the Chairman of the National Union of Municipal Treasurers (founded 1960s), voted “Treasurer of Treasurers.”
+In 2016, accountant Tomer Bitton (b.1966-), the Be’er-Sheva Municipality‘s veteran treasurer, was elected (from among ca.256 Israeli city treasurers) to serve as the Chairman of the National Union of Municipal Treasurers (founded 1960s), voted “Treasurer of Treasurers.”
 In Dec.
 2020, he was chosen to serve as the Executive Director of Local Government on behalf of the Israel Ministry of the Interior.

 Ruvik Danilovich (b.1971-) is Be’er-Sheva‘s first Be’er-Sheva-born mayor, elected to serve as the 8th mayor in 2008 and re-elected by a landslide in 2013.
 He’s the pimary author of a vision for a modern, yet “green,” metropolitan Be’er-Sheva by 2030.
 In 2015, he was awarded the “Green Globus” for promoting a self-sustaining urban vision and initiating a longterm eco-transformation process for the “greening” of Be’er-Sheva.
 In 2017, the Ben-Gurion University of the Negev awarded him an honorary doctorate for ‘picking up Ben-Gurion’s gauntlet’ and his successful promotion of the rehabilitation, development and greening of the City, bringing it into the 21st century.